-The Tasmanian Aboriginal Legal Service (TALS) is a community legal service which is controlled by Aboriginal people.
+The Tasmanian Aboriginal Legal Service (TALS) is a community legal service which is controlled by local Aboriginal people.

 We specialise in criminal, civil and family law matters - and provide culturally safe, holistic and appropriate services that are inclusive and open to all Aboriginal and Torres Strait Islander people in Tasmania.